 Woman pleads guilty to GoFundMe scam involving homeless man

-MOUNT HOLLY, N.J. – A New Jersey woman pleaded guilty to her role in concocting a feel-good tale about a homeless man rescuing her from the side of a highway and scamming 14,000 donors out of $400,000 in GoFundMe contributions.
+MOUNT HOLLY, N.J. – A New Jersey woman has pleaded guilty to her role in concocting a feel-good tale about a homeless man rescuing her from the side of a highway in order to scam 14,000 donors out of $400,000 in GoFundMe contributions.

 Katelyn McClure pleaded guilty in state Superior Court Monday to second-degree theft by deception under a plea agreement.

-Prosecutors say McClure will serve four years in state prison and must repay the $400,000 under the deal.
+Prosecutors say McClure will serve four years in state prison and must help repay the $400,000 under the deal.
 She must also testify against her former boyfriend and co-defendant Mark D'Amico.

 McClure's plea comes after Johnny Bobbitt was sentenced Friday to five years' probation for his role in the scheme.

-Note: This story has been corrected to show that prosecutors say McClure must help repay the $400,000, not that she alone has to repay it.